levicook/prism-protocol/docs/CAMPAIGN_SETUP_GUIDE.md

 > **📋 IMPLEMENTATION STATUS:**
 >
 > - **✅ Phase 1 (Campaign Compilation): COMPLETED** - The `compile-campaign` command is fully implemented with complete merkle tree integration, campaign fingerprint calculation, and SQLite database output.
-> - **🚧 Phase 2 (On-Chain Deployment): IN PROGRESS** - Transaction building and deployment commands are planned for future development.
+> - **✅ Phase 2 (On-Chain Deployment): COMPLETED** - The `deploy-campaign` command is fully implemented with transaction building, vault creation, funding, and deployment verification.
 > - **📋 Phase 3+ (Campaign Management): PLANNED** - Administrative operations for live campaigns.

 This guide walks you through the process of setting up and launching a token distribution campaign using the Prism Protocol.
 The CLI tool handles campaign compilation and will eventually support full deployment automation.